The Need for Phishing “Golden Rules” Proves There’s no Cure for Humanity

 1. Unknown number?
-Don’t pick up!
+Be cautious.

 How to keep safe: